kscarf1/fedramp-automation/src/validations/styleguides/STYLE.md

             <matches id="ssp-needs-valid-control-source" target="./import-profile" test="@href" datatype="uri-reference" level="CRITICAL">
                 <message>A FedRAMP SSP MUST define a valid URL to the catalog that identifies the controls' requirements it implements.</message>
                 <remarks>
-                    <p>The control requirements a SSP must implement and support are defined in the profile or catalog referenced in b a URL to a file on a computer's filesystem or remote URL.</p>
+                    <p>The control requirements a SSP must implement and support are defined in the profile or catalog referenced in a URL to a file on a computer's filesystem or remote URL.</p>
                     <p>More than other constraints, a valid profile URL is integral for processing of other constraints in this document.</p>
                     <p>Users and intervening software developers should clearly mark that validation failed if this constraint is violated regardless of all others.</p>
                 </remarks>